kubevela/kubevela/README.md

 ## What problems does it solve?

-Building **developer centric platforms** with Kubernetes (e.g. PaaS, app platform, app delivery system etc) requires higher level primitives which is out-of-scope of Kubernetes itself.
+Building **developer-centric platforms** with Kubernetes requires higher level primitives which is out-of-scope of Kubernetes itself.
 Hence, we platform teams build abstractions.

 However, great in flexibility and extensibility, the existing solutions such as IaC (Infrastructure-as-Code) and client-side templating tools all lead to ***Configuration Drift*** (i.e. the generated instances are not in line with the expected configuration) which is a nightmare in production.

-KubeVela allows platform teams to create and maintain developer centric abstractions with leveraging of the battle tested [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/) but still keeps the flexibility of IaC.
-Think about a plug-in that turns your Kubernetes cluster into a production ready *"PaaS"* via abstractions that are fully designed by yourself.
+KubeVela allows platform teams to create developer-centric abstractions with IaC but maintain them with the battle tested [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/).
+Think about a plug-in that turns your Kubernetes cluster into a *"PaaS"* via abstractions designed by yourself.

 ## Getting Started